-What should I do if I cannot boot my computer from the USB floppy disk drive connected to the computer?
+What should I do if I cannot boot my computer from the external device connected to the computer?

-To boot your computer from the USB floppy disk drive, you need to change the boot device.
+To boot your computer from the external device, for example the USB floppy disk drive or the USB optical disc drive, you need to change the boot device.